onlyquake/xonotic-wiki/overkill-tutorial.md

 Dodging
 -------

+### When starting to move:

 Dodging Overkill's defining feature.
 Most people notice that quickly pressing a movement key twice dodges in that direction.
 When starting to move this can be used to quickly gain a little extra tempo by pressing `forward` twice.
 Remember to bunnyhop or else you lose your just gained speed instantly.
+(Press W, W, then space - don't press space before the first W or it won't work)

 However dodging does not only apply to starting a movement, but can be used on every (more or less) even surface next to you.
 For example you can bunnyhop alongside a wall and press the `forward` key in quick succession to gain more speed.
 You can do this multiple times with only a short cooldown time.
 You can reach very high speeds using wall dodging, good maps to try this out are [Tarx](Maps#tarx) and [Equinox](Maps#equinox).